Kos/kos.gd/posts/2019-01-document-driven-meetings.md

 ## Purpose

 A document easily ensures that the meeting's objective is clear to all participants.
-It removes a lot of gray zone about what is in the scope of the meeting and what isn't.
+It removes a lot of grey zone about what is in the scope of the meeting and what isn't.
 It also sets a clear finish line that shows when the meeting is over.

 The same thing can be accomplished by writing down and sharing a specific agenda before the meeting happens (which is a good idea!).
 But if you take this agenda and convert each bullet point into a header, you already have a good document draft that you can collaboratively flesh out during the meeting.